 Stuffed crust pizza is really easy to make at home using a little extra cheese and my pizza crust recipe.
 Skip the pizza delivery tonight because homemade tastes even better!

 And for this month’s savory recipe: we’re going ALL IN.
-And by that I mean cheese ALL INside pizza crust.
+And by that I mean cheese ALL INSIDE pizza crust.

 Are you a pizza crust person?
 Pizza would be nothing without its crust foundation and today’s recipe is for crust people.
-If you’re not really a crust person, you’ve gotta be a cheese person.
+But if you’re not really a crust person, you’ve gotta be a cheese person.
 Don’t fret because today’s recipe is for cheese people too.
-What a weird sentence…?

 Let’s get started.
-(Old photo alert! ↓)

 But again, string cheese is the easiest.
 You’ll need 7 of them.

 Here’s the part that can make or break your stuffed crust pizza.
 Make sure you tuck it into the crust super tight– like I’m doing above.
 Fold the edges over the crust and firmly press down to seal shut.
 Any gaps won’t necessarily be a problem, but the cheese will melt out onto the pizza and not stay inside the crust.
 Just keep working with it to make sure the edges are folded over and snug shut.

 The only things breaking open that cheesy crust are a pizza cutter and your big giant bite!
 And yes, it really is this easy to create stuffed crust pizza at home.

 Because of the string cheese, the pizza won’t really be perfectly round.
 Rather, more like a heptagon with 7 sides.
 I haven’t heard any complaints though. 😉Print

 This is a simple recipe for homemade stuffed crust pizza on top of from-scratch homemade pizza dough.
 Feel free to use store-bought dough if needed.
 Yields one 12-inch pizza or you can make two pizzas from the whole dough recipe.
 If doing so, double the string cheese and the topping ingredients.